MariaExtrella/QATestTheAgileMonkeys/README.md

             | generatorUser |

-As result of this Feature we have three new users created by three post requests like this:
+As result we have three new users created by three post requests like this:

       {"password":"Password_1","role":"User","username":"username2@test.com"}

 This request is only allowed to the admin user and in the case of not admin users it must return an error message of 'Access denied'.
-THis response it is matched in the test in this way:
+This response is matched in the test in this way:

     * def saveUser = call read('SaveUser.feature') userToken
     * def expected =